slightlyoutofphase/staticstep/README.md

 Provides truly zero-cost alternatives to `Iterator::step_by` for both incrementing and decrementing any type that satisfies `RangeBounds<T: Copy + Default + Step>`.

-The code generated for the two trait methods this crate implements, `inc_by` and `dec_by`, should in the overwhelming majority of cases be nearly or completely identical to the code that would be generated for an incrementing "step"-based `while` loop or decrementing "step"-based `while` loop, respectively.
+The assembly code generated for the two trait methods this crate implements, `inc_by` and `dec_by`, should in the overwhelming majority of cases be nearly or completely identical to the assembly code that would be generated for an incrementing "step"-based `while` loop or decrementing "step"-based `while` loop, respectively.
 If you come across a scenario where it is not, please feel free to open an issue about it.

 **Minimum supported Rust version:** this is a nightly-only crate at the moment due to the use of